mxrz1/SGN_patching/README.md

 # Reproducing Shifted Gaussian Noise (SGN)
 This is a modifed version of the SGN repository made by @ErikEnglesson and @butterman0423.
-More specifically, it contains patches to SGN repository and its dependents edward2 and uncertainty-baselines to be able to run a specific working build using Tensorflow 2.8.1
+More specifically, it contains patches to SGN repository and its dependents edward2 and uncertainty-baselines to be able to run a specific working build using Tensorflow 2.8.1 implemented by @butterman0423.
+Furthermore, we patched the `deterministic.py` model and extended the experiment scripts to run the main finding of the paper.

-This was ran and tested on Ubuntu Server 24.0.1 with 12 Cores and 16 GB RAM.

-See installation instructions in INSTALL.md

 **NOTE**
 Clothing1M and Webvision tests are unavailalbe as they run into runtime issues.
 Working on a fix for that.